 We want your child’s time with us to be rich and rewarding.
 Empowering residents with creative options for coping with the trauma they have experienced gives them new tools and methods for processing their emotions.

-Art, music and recreation therapies enable children and teens to reflect on their experiences in a nurturing, non-threatening environment.
+Art and recreational therapies, as well as other activities and services, enable children and teens to reflect on their experiences in a nurturing, non-threatening environment.
 Residents learn about themselves and others through activities such as painting, singing in the choir or grooming a horse.
 These kinds of activities boost self-confidence, giving residents a sense of purpose and belonging.

 Our hope is for all of our residents to reach their full potential.
-Taking part in our therapies and extracurricular activities helps make that happen.
-We invite you to take a closer look at each of the different therapies currently available at The Center.
+Taking part in our therapies and other activities helps make that happen.
+We invite you to take a closer look at each of the different therapies currently available at BRC.